joschaefer/de-minimis/README.md

 ### Run for production

-- ``npm run prod`` to run laravel mix to compile css, js and other assets
+- ``npm run build`` to run laravel mix to compile css, js and other assets
 - ``php artisan storage:link`` to link storage folder to public assets
 - ``php artisan migrate`` to create all migrations
 - Point nginx or other server to ``/public`` ([more info here](https://laravel.com/docs/0.x/deployment))